 Yes, if you elect to return to the academic-year pay schedule, the change will become effective on July 1, the start of the next fiscal year.
-A Return to 9/9 Academic Pay Plan Form must be submitted by your department’s business representative to Workforce Systems no later than May 13, 2019.
-Please allow your department’s business representative enough time to process the form.
-It should be attached to a job data change request through MSS Online Forms.
+A Return to 9/9 Pay Plan Form must be submitted by your department’s business representative to Workforce Systems no later than Monday, May 10, 2021.
+Give the completed form to your department business representative by Thursday, May 6, 2021.
+The form will be submitted by your department as an attachment to a job data change request through MSS Online Forms effective July 1, 2021.
 The hard copy can be maintained by the department.

 No, you will still be eligible to earn up to 1/3 of your salary as supplemental compensation.
 Supplemental compensation monies may be received concurrently with salary payments during July and August.